 While still a fairly new sport here at Dublin, snowboarding has become an important part of winter life at the school.
-Our newly opened Norm "Pro" Wright Ski Area is open to boarders to use throughout the season, and with the alpine ski team, the group regularly practices at nearby Crotched Mountain in Francestown, New Hampshire.
+Our newly opened Norm "Pro" Wight Ski Area is open to boarders to use throughout the season, and with the alpine ski team, the group regularly practices at nearby Crotched Mountain in Francestown, New Hampshire.

 As our program has evolved, we've been able to send more athletes to Lakes Region League Snowboard Series competitions throughout New Hampshire and Vermont.
 These events are open to a range of talent levels, from beginner to expert, with races held in the Giant Slalom, Slopestyle, and Boardercross.
 In 2015, we won the Lakes Region Boys Slopestyle Championship For the first time.